jwtk/jjwt/README.md

 <a name="install-understandingdependencies"></a>
 ### Understanding JJWT Dependencies

-Notice the above dependency declarations all have only one compile-time dependency and the rest are declared as _runtime_ dependencies.
+Notice the above JJWT dependency declarations all have only one compile-time dependency and the rest are declared as _runtime_ dependencies.

 This is because JJWT is designed so you only depend on the APIs that are explicitly designed for you to use in